 The castle area and gardens are also open for you to enjoy, but please also follow advice and signs and respect our staff and other visitors.

-The Castle, Visitor Centre exhibitions and buses remain closed for the time being, apologies for the inconvenience caused.
+The Castle remain closed for the time being, apologies for the inconvenience caused.

-The Tea rooms will be open serving takeaway teas, coffee and cake.
+The Tea rooms will be open and are also serving takeaway teas, coffee and cake.